 How can you improve your Decision-Making skills right away?
 Start getting familiar with acquiring and analyzing business data.
-To start with, know what questions or problems you attend to, set aside a means of analyzing the new data and technology that can help you with gathering this information.
+To start with, know what questions or problems you attend to, and set aside a means of analyzing the new data and technology that can help you with gathering this information.

-When you have these two things, you’ll need to make Excel your closest friend, figure out how to handle the data, and mine it for everything it worth!
+When you have these two things, you’ll need to make Excel your closest friend, figure out how to handle the data, and mine it for everything it is worth!

 6. Emotional intelligence

-The mind-boggling reaction from HR officials and fellow experts was that with regards to a large number of skillset, ‘in general, social skills, for example, negotiation, emotional intelligence and teaching others — will be more in demand than other sets of skills.
+The mind-boggling reaction from HR officials and fellow experts was that with regards to a large number of skills, ‘in general, social skills, for example, negotiation, emotional intelligence and teaching others — will be more in demand than other sets of skills.

 Co-author of Emotional Intelligence 2.0, Travis Bradberry clarifies that emotional intelligence ‘is the brother to smart.’
-It’s that that ‘thing’ that changes us into the kaleidoscope of human feelings, and measures how skilled we are at modifying our conduct on the mind-set of a friend, colleague, family, or even our own inner selves.
+It’s that ‘thing’ that changes us into the kaleidoscope of human feelings, and measures how skilled we are at modifying our conduct on the mind-set of a friend, colleague, family, or even our inner selves.

-Emotional intelligence literally illuminates each collaboration we have.
+Emotional intelligence illuminates each collaboration we have.
 As Bradberry clarifies in an article written on Forbes, ‘It influences how we behave, explore social complexities, and make smart decisions that give positive outcomes.’